CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 - Define the difference between `console.log()` and `return`
 - Call functions within functions
 - Search and read documentation to help when you are stuck
+- Use the Code Style Guide to give feedback on other students work

 ---